 Check and dispute credit report errors

-It’s important to regularly check your credit reports from the three major credit bureaus (Equifax, Experian, and TransUnion).
-Errors on your credit report can negatively impact your score.
-For example, a misreported late payment could lower your score.
-If you find an error, you have the right to dispute it.
-According to the Federal Trade Commission (.gov source), you should provide evidence to support your dispute.
-Pro Tip: Use annualcreditreport.com to get a free copy of your credit report once a year from each bureau.
+You should check your credit report regularly.
+There are three major credit bureaus that track this info.
+They are Equifax, Experian, and TransUnion.
+Mistakes on your report can hurt your credit score.
+For example, a falsely reported late payment can lower your score.
+If you find an error, you have the right to challenge it.
+The Federal Trade Commission is an official government source.
+It says you must provide proof to back up your complaint.
+You can get one free copy of your credit report from each bureau every year.
+Use the website annualcreditreport.com to get these free copies.

 Seek assistance for debt management